monade/circular-progress-bar/README.md

 ### Step 4: Polishing the details

-To have a beautiful circle all that is left to do is to get rid of the `* { border: 1px solid red; }` property:
+To have a beautiful circle all that is left is to get rid of the `* { border: 1px solid red; }` property:

 ![](./images/step4/screen5.png)

-We also need to handle with JavaScript the question of the height and width that was initially hardcoded in the css.
+We also need to handle with JavaScript the question of the height and width that was initially hardcoded in the css:

 ```css
 .circular {